-Although some conflicts can be mediated where an agreement is reached between two opposing parties, every well-managed strata scheme has its non-negotiables that need to be met.
-These non-negotiables include:
+Although some conflicts can be mediated where an agreement is reached between two opposing parties, every well-managed strata scheme has its non-negotiable that need to be met.
+These non-negotiable include:

 - Appointing a licensed and experienced strata manager.

 - Holding an Annual General Meeting (AGM) each year with a quorum being achieved.